ezgikarali4/ezgikarali4/ReadMe.md

 -  ⚡ I have been a student-athlete since I was young, participating in basketball and swimming.
 Currently, I am a wide receiver for the Yildiz Stallions flag football team.
 - 🌱 I am very passionate about gaming industry and I continue to learn the maximum capacity of this industry holds.
 - 💬 Ask me about my profile or projects on my repositories if I can make it better.
-- 📫 For contact: ezgi.karali505@gmail.com
+- 📫 You can find me on LinkedIn